KQM-git/GINews/current.md

 ※ Of the above characters, the event-exclusive character will not be available in the standard wish "Wanderlust Invocation."

-※ This is for "Character Event Wish-2."
+※ This is for "Character Event Wish."
 The wish guarantee count for "Character Event Wish" and "Character Event Wish-2" is shared, and is accumulated between both "Character Event Wish" and "Character Event Wish-2."
 This wish guarantee count is independent of the guarantee counts of other types of wishes.

 ※ The "Test Run" trial event will be open during this event wish.
 Travelers may use fixed lineups containing the selected trial characters to enter specific stages and test them out.
 Travelers that complete the challenges will receive the corresponding rewards!